opendocsg/slw-judgments-backfill/2010_SGHC_134/report.md

 14     MSL’s position in turn was that Pacrim was for all intents and purposes a Scheme Creditor as Pacrim had a claim that was pending appeal when MSL entered into judicial management and/or when the Scheme was introduced, and such a claim was in respect of MSL’s failure to register the share transfers in 2003 (which was prior to the making of the judicial management order (see [8] above)).
 Counsel for MSL, Mr Andre Maniam SC, suggested that since the Court of Appeal in the recent case of

-_The Oriental Insurance Co Ltd v Reliance National Asia Re Pte Ltd_ [2008] 3 SLR(R) 121 (“ _Oriental_ ”) had endorsed the Australian approach that a scheme becomes an order of court once approved by the court, the “focus” should properly be on the terms of the Scheme and the issue properly framed
+_The Oriental Insurance Co Ltd v Reliance National Asia Re Pte Ltd_ <span class="citation">[2008] 3 SLR(R) 121</span> (“ _Oriental_ ”) had endorsed the Australian approach that a scheme becomes an order of court once approved by the court, the “focus” should properly be on the terms of the Scheme and the issue properly framed

 should be whether Pacrim was a “Scheme Creditor” as defined in the Scheme [note: 9].
 However, he submitted (with reference to authorities that I will deal with below), disagreeing with Ms Chong, that, in any event, Pacrim was a creditor within s 210 of the Act.